sdc-china/IDA-doc/_posts/2018-12-01-troubleshooting-known-limitation.md

 - The window-size argument of the Selenium Grid supports headless mode only.
 - Snapshot merge only supports updated Script sections in Service Flow/Human Service/Process.
 - Snapshot comparison may show diff results as deletion + addition if an item in Process/Service is renamed, as the item's ID is a UUID which cannot be relied upon to identify the item.
+- If IDA and BAW are in different time zones, some display results will be inaccurate.
+The affected functions include Cleanup Unnamed Snapshots and Create Snapshot in the Merge To function.